mdandaya/standards/README.md

 # standards
-Library for standard UI components
+A library for standard UI components.